yogi1408/verticalStepForm/README.md

-This application spam contacts like truecaller.
+This application contains vertical stepper form.
 It utilizes data and stores information in a PostgreSQL database using Prisma ORM.

 ## How to Run